awsdocs/amazon-ec2-user-guide/doc_source/managing-users.md

   For more information, see [Retrieving the Public Key for Your Key Pair on Linux](ec2-key-pairs.md#retrieving-the-public-key) or [Retrieving the Public Key for Your Key Pair on Windows](ec2-key-pairs.md#retrieving-the-public-key-windows)\.

-**To add a user account**
+**To create a user account**

-1. Use the adduser command to add the user account to the system \(with an entry in the `/etc/passwd` file\)\.
+1. Use the adduser command to create the user account and add it to the system \(with an entry in the `/etc/passwd` file\)\.
 The command also creates a group and a home directory for the account\.
 In this example, the user account is named `newuser`\.

    ```
    [ec2-user ~]$ sudo adduser newuser